ITU-DASYALab/public/IoT_2019/Assignment1.md

 ## How to get data from our watermeters (or simulations)

-There are a lot of wways to access our data:
+For this assignment, we will work on live data - not archived data we already store in timeseries (though we have these, as fallback).

-- Read data already received and stored, direct from influxdb - ask us for access
+There are a lot of ways to access our data:

 - Read live data via MQTT, API calls, http,

-or send data on to integrations such as AWS
+or send data on via integrations such as AWS

 Read more: